PelionIoT/edge-resource-manager/README.md

 ## Configuration

-The edge-resource manager takes a configuration file as it's input that describes the resources that are to be added to edge-core.
+The edge-resource manager takes a configuration file as its input that describes the resources that are to be added to edge-core.

 The file [`izuma-base-config.yaml`](izuma-base-config.yaml) provides an example of this configuration file.
 It is expected that each use case of edge-resource-manager provides their own implementation of the configuration file.